-When it comes to seniors seeking massage therapy, many look for relief from the common side effects of aging.
+For seniors seeking massage therapy, many look for relief from the common side effects of aging.

-As one ages, it can become more and more difficult to obtain healthy sleep patterns.
+As one ages, it can become more and more difficult to have healthy sleep patterns.
 Massage therapy acts as a natural sleep aid, helping to regulate blood pressure, relaxing the body and fighting insomnia, thus making it easier to sleep soundly.
 With better sleep, one may ultimately experience a heightened immune system.

 Diseases that are often associated with aging, such as osteoarthritis and Alzheimer's, have been proven to slow or improve with the help of massage therapy.
-After receiving regular massages, pain and stiffness can be improved in seniors who suffer from OA.
+After receiving regular massages, pain and stiffness can be improved for seniors who suffer from OA.
 Studies that focus on people who suffer from diseases like Alzheimer's show that massage therapy produces a relaxation response and helps decrease expressions of agitation.